 Getting Life Insurance with Pre-Existing Conditions: Complete Australian Guide 2026

-Let's start with the good news: Over 70% of Australians with pre-existing conditions successfully obtain life insurance coverage.
+Let's start with the good news: The majority of Australians with pre-existing conditions successfully obtain life insurance coverage in some form.

 If you've been told you can't get covered, or you're worried that your health history makes you uninsurable, this guide is for you.
-We'll walk through exactly how insurers assess different conditions, what you can realistically expect to pay, and proven strategies to maximise your approval chances.
+We'll walk through exactly how insurers assess different conditions, what outcomes you can realistically expect, and proven strategies to maximise your approval chances.

 Understanding How Insurers Assess Pre-Existing Conditions